codeonlyjs/website/content/guide/routerBasics.md

 });
 ```

-Finally, we need to listen to the router for navigation events and
+Finally, the app listens to the router for navigation events and
-update what's shown for the new URL.
+updates what's shown for the new URL.

 Usually this is done by receiving a page component (eg: the
 `AboutPageComponent` from above) and loading it into an [embed-slot](templateEmbedSlots)